Make this tasty and simple Raspberry Jam that is made without pectin. Tastes great!

 HOW TO MAKE RASPBERRY JAM

-Making jam is really so simple.
-One of my favorite things about making jam is as you are cleaning up you hear tiny little popping noises as your jars of jam seal one by one.
-It is the best sound ever!
-If you end up with a little extra that will not fit in a jar…or you have half a jar of jam…you can simply put that jam right in the fridge and use it because it will not seal properly to store on your shelf.
+If you end up with a little extra that will not fit in a jar for another small batch or you have half a jar of jam…you can simply put that jam right in the refrigerator and use it because it will not seal properly to store on your shelf.
+You can freeze this jam as well.
 Sharing how to make our simple jam recipe below:

-- Canning Jars (Amazon)
+- Canning Jars

-- canning rings (optional)
+- canning rings

-- 2 large stock pots
+- large stock pot

 - potato masher